Getting a Mortgage After an IVA

 Anyone who’s had an IVA in the past will be considered a higher risk by a lender.
 This means the deposit requirements you’ll be asked for will likely be higher than for someone with a clean record.

-How much you’ll need for a deposit will vary depending on the lender, however, aim to save somewhere between 15%-25%, which is quite a healthy amount and will give lenders more confidence when looking at your application.
+How much you’ll need for a deposit will vary depending on the lender.
+However, aim to save somewhere between 15% % and 25%, which is quite a healthy amount and will give lenders more confidence when looking at your application.

 Speak with a mortgage broker who has experience with IVAs

-The smartest move you can make is speaking with a broker before you consider approaching any lenders.
+The smartest move you can make is to speak with a broker before considering approaching any lenders.
 Even though your IVA may have been removed from your credit record, you’ll still have to declare that you’ve had one when you apply for a mortgage.

 An experienced mortgage broker will know how to frame the details on your application and understand what additional evidence you’ll need.

-At Online Money Advisor, we spend time finding out what your requirements are so we can find a broker who has the appropriate expertise to help with your situation.
-If you get in touch we can start those discussions straight away.
+At Online Money Advisor, we spend time finding out your requirements so we can find a broker with the appropriate expertise to help with your situation.
+If you get in touch, we can start those discussions straight away.

 Can you remortgage with an IVA?

-One of the benefits of an IVA over declaring yourself bankrupt is that, normally, your home remains outside any agreement reached with creditors.
-So, remortgaging is an option with certain lenders but, as with a new mortgage, it wouldn’t be straightforward.
+One of the benefits of an IVA over declaring yourself bankrupt is that, usually, your home remains outside any agreement reached with creditors.
+So, remortgage is an option with certain lenders, but it wouldn’t be as straightforward as with a new mortgage.

-The same process would apply as that outlined above for new applications.
+The same process applies to new applications outlined above.
 Remortgaging is possible if sufficient equity exists and you’ve been able to rebuild your credit record.

 Get matched with a specialist bad credit mortgage broker